thetoprat/isletools/README.md

 * **Save Editor:** Securely decrypt, modify, and re-encrypt player save files.
 Take full control over your character's data directly from your desktop. *Requires an active license for full functionality.*
 * **RCON Client:** Remotely send commands to your game server.
 Manage server settings, send announcements, and monitor player activity from a user-friendly interface.
+* **Server Browser:** Using the EOS API to search various servers for The Isle.
+This is the same system the game itself uses.

 ## Installation Guide